 Such prosperity on the Tea Horse Road created the splendid history of Dali and Lijiang ancient towns, the major transfer centres of the ancient road to Tibet or down to Southeast Asia.
 Today, regardless of the vitality of this thoroughfare of commerce and rich fusion of commodities, the ancient landscape seems to be changing.
 Over the years, the influx of tourists has transformed once serene Ancient Town into a grid of coffee shops and commercialised storefronts.
 Sections are somewhat being lost to the massive tourism that involves waving flags of tourist groups for identification, as well as the spread of deafening roars of rock music and raucous screams of ‘ganbei’ from congesting lines of bars during the evening.

-After a two hours ride to Lijiang, there we saw Bai girls wearing traditional clothes, dancing in delight and welcoming tourists from different walks of life at the entrance of Lijiang Ancient Town, with accompany of Dongba drums by a group of Naxi youngsters.
-Two-storeyed houses are disposed in rows, all with carved roof beams and flowery decorations in the arched gateways, overlooking the Jade Dragon Snow Mountain from the north.
+After a two hours ride to Lijiang, there we saw girls wearing traditional clothes, dancing in delight and welcoming tourists from all walks of life at the entrance of the Ancient Town, with accompany of Dongba drums by Naxi youngsters.
+Two-storeyed houses are in rows, all with carved roof beams and flowery decorations in the arched gateways, overlooking the Jade Dragon Snow Mountain from the north.
 Brick lanes with red lanterns from the Square Street, which is the heart of the Old Town, are extending in various directions to form an inextricable network in every corner of the town.
-Qinglong Bridge, paved with square slender slates that was built during the Ming Dynasty to facilitate horse caravans in crossing the river, is now the only gateway to Shuhe Ancient Village, a sister town of Lijiang.
+Qinglong Bridge, paved with square slender slates that were built during the Ming Dynasty to facilitate horse caravans in crossing the river, is now the only gateway to Shuhe Ancient Village, a sister town of Lijiang.

-Strolling along the 800 year-old waterways of the world-famous Old Town district was like stepping back in time.
+Strolling along the 800-year-old waterways of the world-famous Old Town district was like stepping back in time.
 As the major producer of leatherworking in the region of the trail, Shuhe is the earliest residence of the Naxi minorities in Lijiang.
-Surrounded by gentle weeds and brushes, a sea of timber-framed houses with porcelain tiles are arranged on a north-south axis around a central, terraced square, including gorgeous courtyards with mural paintings that depict multifarious lifestyles of Naxi groups along this legendary Tea Horse Road.
-Once it might have been a pivotal station for the passing muleteers and ethnic minorities, such fragrant pines and traditional architectural designs reminded me of the elegance of this ancient town.
+Surrounded by gentle weeds and brushes, timber-framed houses with porcelain tiles are arranged on a north-south axis around a central, terraced square, including courtyards with mural paintings that depict multifarious lifestyles of Naxi groups along this legendary Tea Horse Road.
+Once it might have been a pivotal station for the passing muleteers and ethnic minorities, such pines and traditional architectural designs reminded me of the elegance of this ancient town.